GRSIResearch/GRSI_Resolving_Hubble_Tension/README.md

 Planck_Data.txt - TT scalar CMB power spectrum data from the Planck 2018 mission

+pymoo_Results - The Pareto front data used in the article

 If there are any questions or issues, please reach out to cmatt025@odu.edu